xiangivyli/it_foundamental_course/README.md

 RUN npm run build

 # Stage 2: Run the Node.js server
-FROM node:alpine
+FROM node:20-alpine

 WORKDIR /app
 COPY package*.json ./
 RUN npm ci --only=production

-# Copy only the built files and server code
+# Copy only the built files and server code, it is multi-staging build
 COPY --from=builder /app/dist ./dist
 COPY --from=builder /app/server.js ./